CATALOG A-D

 MONSTERS by Ken Dahl (Gabby Schulz): This amazing book delves into the personal side of a disease few people want to discuss-- Herpes-- in a brutally honest, yet side-splittingly funny way.
 While accurately rendering the emotional swings of dealing with chronic illness-- its profound effect on the individual as well as all those around them, their relationships, self-confidence, and self-perception-- Schulz has pulled off the seemingly-impossible: this book had me laughing out loud.
 "Part fiction, part deranged educational film strip, Monsters explores the physical and emotional traumas of an STD that affects no two people the same.
 Dahl cements his status among the best cartoonists of his generation with this brutally sincere account of disease and self-acceptance."
 (Secret Acres).
 One of the best books of recent years.
 212 pages, 7" x 7", perfect-bound; $18.00.

-►NEW! -- WELCOME TO THE DAHL HOUSE by Ken Dahl (Microcosm): "Alienation, Incarceration, and Inebriation in the new American Rome."
+WELCOME TO THE DAHL HOUSE by Ken Dahl (Microcosm): "Alienation, Incarceration, and Inebriation in the new American Rome."
 The collected 1997-2007 comics of Ken Dahl include such stories as airport security, the demeaning experience of being arrested, having to sell off his earthly possessions at a yard sale to pay the slumlord, the creative process of trying to write comics about "important" subjects, and much more.
 Additionally, we are treated to helpful guides to putting bananas in your cereal, peeing in the shower, and swinging at night.
 Savagely funny, and a 2006 Ignatz Winner!
 128 pages, 5.5" x 7", b+w with color covers; $9.00.

 DARK TOMATO #1 by Sakura Maku (Domino Books). "'Prince Tamlin Tomato is a unionized subway driver for the MTA.
 She drives the Irifune Machi line, the local, from Jamaica Queens, to the LES to Coney Island....'
 So begins Sakura Makus mini-epic DARK TOMATO."
 Hallucinogenic urban tales told in a frenetic painted/collage-based style.
 24 oversized pages, color covers, b+w interiors; $5.00.